MANEATER BRECCIA

-While pyrite is the dominant sulfide within the breccia, assays and other observations of drill core contained with previous company reports highlight a lead (galena) and zinc (sphalerite) dominated base metal assemblage.
-Chalcopyrite is only noted in drill core below 134m down-hole depth.
+While pyrite is the dominant sulphide within the breccia, assays and other observations of drill core contained with previous company reports highlight a lead (galena) and zinc (sphalerite) dominated base metal assemblage.
+Chalcopyrite is noted in drill core below 134m down-hole depth.
 Other features such as cavities and low grades of gold (except in surface veins where gold assays of up to 2.05g/t have been recovered) suggest that the level of investigation of the breccia pipe is above the higher-grade gold and copper core at greater depths.
 The metal zoning is indicative of the same metal zoning observed at the >1Moz Mt Wright Breccia Pipe located near Ravenswood, approximately 280km to the south.

 Map showing the location of the exploration permit application EPM28038 located approximately 100 kilometres west of Cairns in Northern Queensland.
 The base map is the regional 1:5M geology map of Queensland.
 The tenement and target are located proximal to existing mining infrastructure at Chillagoe, Mareeba and Cairns.